 Staying Ahead of Data Breaches

 As we become more connected in the digital age, data security becomes increasingly critical.
-For organizations around the world, the responsibility of protecting data has become a paramount concern, particularly when this data pertains to EU citizens.
-The European Union’s General Data Protection Regulation (GDPR) puts stringent regulations on how organizations must handle the personal data of EU citizens, especially in the event of a data breach.
-Drawing from the $1.3B penalty Meta faced for noncompliance this year, we see the significant financial consequences tied to GDPR violations.
+For organizations around the world, the responsibility of protecting customer data by preventing a personal data breach has become a paramount concern, particularly when this data pertains to EU citizens.
+Previously known as the Data Protection Directive, the European Union’s General Data Protection Regulation (GDPR) puts stringent regulations on how organizations must handle the personal data of EU citizens, especially in the event of a data breach.
+Drawing from the $1.3B penalty Meta faced for noncompliance this year, we see the significant financial consequences tied to GDPR violations; rendering Europe, and possibly soon other EEA countries, passing data privacy laws that force any data controller to have implemented erasure protocol or safeguards against violations of the data protection law.
 This emphasizes the need to comprehend the key steps an organization handling EU citizens’ data should initiate if a data breach transpires:

 Before reacting, it is important to confirm that a data breach has actually occurred.
-An organization should have systems in place to detect anomalies or suspicious activity that might indicate a breach.
+An organization should have systems in place to detect data flow anomalies or suspicious activity from an IP address that might indicate a breach.
 Incorporating Dark Web monitoring as part of these systems can help detect breaches at the earliest time, as it can provide alerts when organization’s sensitive data surfaces online.
 Once an anomaly is detected, immediate actions must be taken to verify if the anomaly signifies a real data breach.
 A robust investigation involving your IT and cybersecurity teams can give an accurate determination.

 Step 2: Contain and Mitigate the Breach